kingsleyiwuchukwu/alx_be_python/README.md

 - Task Description:

 For this task, write a Python script that converts a specific number of hours into seconds.
 This task reinforces the concept of arithmetic operations within a practical context.

+## User Input Age Calculator

+- Objective:

+  Practice receiving user input in Python and perform a simple arithmetic operation to calculate the user’s age in a future year.

+- Task Description:

+Create a Python script that asks the user for their current age and then calculates how old they will be in a specific future year.
+This task introduces handling user input and reinforces arithmetic operations.